 services, a film can be available this month, gone the next.

 Marry all this with the fact that in the UK, you can walk into any charity shop and find a healthy selection of DVDs starting from 50p, and it means that building a curated collection of films I love (and some I want to watch but just somehow never got round to seeing) is the cheapest, most sensible (and most fun), option.
+So whilst the CD really is now almost entirely redundant, the DVD lives on.

 And finally – there’s just something nice about being able to browse a film collection in physical form.